How to Grow Tomatoes

 See also: Common problems and diseases when growing tomatoes and How to grow Upright (Cordon/In determinate tomatoes)

-10 top tips on How to to grow tomatoes
+10 top tips on How to grow tomatoes

 There is more information about all these tips below; here is a quick guide checklist:-

 1. Grow a variety of tomato most suited to your growing conditions.
-For example, if growing tomatoes outdoors pick a variety which is blight resistant, beefsteak tomatoes take need a lot of sun and light whereas smaller cherry tomatoes will ripen sooner if you want an earlier crop.
+For example, if growing tomatoes outdoors pick a variety which is blight resistant.
+If you want to grow beefsteak tomatoes, they need more sun and light than smaller cherry tomatoes, and will ripen sooner if you want an earlier crop.

 2. Pot on 2/3 times during the growing season.